yaapu/FrskyTelemetryScript/README.md

 In dual battery mode a short press of [ENTER] on the Taranis or [ENCODER] on the Horus switches from single aggregate view to individual dual battery view.
 Subsequent short presses of [ENTER]/[ENCODER] in this dual view will cycle between voltage sources.
 In dual view a short press of [MENU] on Taranis or [SYS] on Horus shows individual packs min/max values.

 To get back to aggregate view and retain the selected voltage source short press [EXIT] on Taranis or [RTN] on Horus.

+**Note:In widget mode voltage source cycling is not available, the voltage source has to be selected from the menu**

 ## Supported battery configurations